 Of important note, Golden's Bridge is also a town of artists.
 Golden's Bridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Golden's Bridge’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 35.84% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Golden's Bridge telecommute to their jobs.
+Overall, about 39.52% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Golden's Bridge is English.
 Other important languages spoken here include Spanish and Korean.

-Did you know that the neighborhood has more Eastern European and Romanian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Russian and Croatian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.3% of this neighborhood's residents have Eastern European ancestry and 2.2% have Romanian ancestry.
+In fact, 6.3% of this neighborhood's residents have Russian ancestry and 1.7% have Croatian ancestry.

 is also pretty special linguistically.
 Significantly, 1.4% of its residents five years old and above primarily speak Portuguese at home.
 While this may seem like a small percentage, it is higher than 96.4% of the neighborhoods in America.